jscdev909/WhoSampledSubmissionCheck/README.md

 - At least one of the YouTube videos embeds on the page is missing
-- At least one YouTube embed has been replaced with a widget from another audio
-- streaming service (described above)
+- At least one YouTube embed has been replaced with a widget from another audio streaming service (described above)

 The second condition might need to be accounted for separately in a future release of this script as it doesn't necessarily mean the page has broken embeds.
-Just because the embeds aren't from YouTube doesn't mean they won't work, even if the timestamps above the non-existent video remain broken.
+Just because the embeds aren't from YouTube doesn't mean they won't work.

 The output from the program is a list of WhoSampled submission pages which have broken embeds.
+This can either be written to standard output or a file.

 The script currently understands and processes the following command line arguments and options:

 - **-u** -> Stands for user.
-The name of a user whose profile will be parsed by the script.
-Providing this argument scripts the user prompt at the beginning of the script.
+The name of a valid WhoSampled user whose profile will be parsed by the script.
+Providing this argument skips the user prompt when the script first starts.
 - **--file-output** -> Option to specify whether to output the links to pages with broken embeds in a file.
-The default is output of the links to the terminal.
+Default behavior is outputting the links to the terminal.

 ## Installation